ppy/osu-wiki/wiki/FAQ/en.md

 _In-game interface of osu!_

-The top-left bar is the healthbar.
+The top-left bar is the health bar.
 This will decrease at a steady rate (depending on the beatmap's difficulty settings), but can be replenished by tapping notes at the right time or spinning the spinner.
 A perfectly timed hit (a 300 or Geki) will recover health more than a badly timed hit (50).
-A total miss will take a good chunk of health out of the healthbar.
+A total miss will take a good chunk of health out of the health bar.

-On the right of the healthbar is the total score.
+On the right of the health bar is the total score.
 Below that is the accuracy.
 The circle beside the accuracy (and below the score) is a timer for the duration of the beatmap.
 The number on the bottom left is the combo counter/score multiplier.